maxjiang216/maxjiang216.github.io/_posts/2024-09-01-gpt-debate.md

 Thank you, Mr. Jones.

-Ladies and gentlemen, esteemed colleagues, and viewers at home, thank you for joining us for this riveting debate on the resolution: "The apparent fine-tuning of the universe is a good reason to believe in theism."
+Ladies and gentlemen, esteemed colleagues, and viewers at home, thank you for joining us for this riveting debate on the resolution: "the apparent fine-tuning of the universe is a compelling reason to believe in theism."

 Both Mr. Smith and Mr. Jones have presented compelling arguments, and it is now time to reveal the results of your votes.